yaal-coop/scim2-client/README.md

 It aims to be used in SCIM client applications, or in unit tests for SCIM server applications.

+## What's SCIM anyway?

+SCIM stands for System for Cross-domain Identity Management, and it is a provisioning protocol.
+Provisioning is the action of managing a set of resources across different services, usually users and groups.
+SCIM is often used between Identity Providers and applications in completion of standards like OAuth2 and OpenID Connect.
+It allows users and groups creations, modifications and deletions to be synchronized between applications.

 ## Installation

 ```shell